Becoming an American Heart Association Instructor with CPR Seattle

 How best to prepare?
 Thoroughly read the student manual for each course you are going to be teaching.
 Review the course DVD for each course you are going to be teaching.
 Pay special attention to the skills sheets and make sure to know those intimately.
 Read through the Instructor Essentials Candidate Workbook (this document will be emailed to you after your enrollment).
 If you already have your provider certification(s), we highly recommend auditing a class at CPR Seattle into get familiar with our teaching style and requirements.
 Contact our office to arrange an auditing appointment.

 The last part of the training process involves each instructor candidate teaching part of a class while being monitored by a member of the Training Center Faculty.
-This gives each candidate a chance to experience teaching a course under the supervision, direction and assistance of an experienced instructor.
-The monitoring sessions are conducted at CPR Seattle and will be attended by actual students – the teaching is for practice, but it’s for real!
-From 1-4 instructor candidates at a time may be monitored during this session and will be assigned specific portions of the class to teach.
+This gives each candidate a chance to experience teaching a course under the supervision, direction, and assistance of an experienced instructor.
 Criteria that the Training Center Faculty will be using to evaluate the candidates include (but are not limited to):

 - Promotes retention by reinforcing key points